Gerold103/serverbox/src/mg/sch/README.md

 - Fair load of heavy multi-step tasks (aka coroutines);

 To use the task as coroutines the scheduler offers features like task sleeping, wakeup deadlines, explicit wakeups, signal delivery to individual tasks.

+The usage as coroutines can be done in a few ways:
+- With real C++20 coroutines.
+Each yield is equivalent to making a Post of the task.
+- A task has a single non-coroutine callback and is re-executed every time while tracking its current state in some sort of context.
+- A task for each step of its execution has an own callback set before the task enters the next step.

 #### Fairness
 The task execution is fair.
 It means they are not pinned to threads.
 That in turn gives even CPU load on all workers.
 It will not happen that some tasks appear to be too heavy and occupy one thread's CPU 100% while other threads do nothing.